kelvinator07/Prime-Numbers-Generator-API/README.md

 ### This application uses Swagger UI and H2 database all configured for easy testing just open this URL `http://localhost:8080/swagger-ui.html` after running application to test end Points

 Use this login details if you get a prompt...
-User: `kelvin` Password: `password`.
+Username: `kelvin` Password: `password`.

 1. Clone this repository and open in your favourite IDE.